How to Use Sanity with Astro: Complete Guide

 Wrapping Up

 Sanity and Astro are one of the best CMS and framework combos for content sites in 2026.
 The official integration handles the boring setup, GROQ makes querying intuitive, and the Studio gives your content team a great editing experience.
-Hard to go wrong here.
+Pin your apiVersion, keep useCdn: false for static builds, render rich text with astro-portabletext, and you are on solid, documented ground.

 Related Articles